Kven language: Geographic distribution

-Today, most speakers of Kven are found in two Norwegian communities, Storfjord and Porsanger.
+Today, most speakers of Kven are found in two places in Norway: Storfjord Municipality and Porsanger Municipality.
 A few speakers can be found other places, such as Bugøynes, Neiden, Vestre Jakobselv, Vadsø, and Nordreisa.

 In northeastern Norway, mainly around Varanger Fjord, the spoken language is quite similar to standard Finnish, whereas the Kven spoken west of Alta, due to the area's close ties to the Torne Valley area along the border between Finland and Sweden, is more closely related to the Meänkieli spoken there.

 In government report from 2005, the number of people speaking Kven in Norway is estimated to be between 2,000 and 8,000, depending on the criteria used, though few young people speak it, which is a major obstacle to its survival.

 Phonology

 The phonology of Kven is similar to that of Finnish.
 However, Kven and Finnish diverge in the phonemic realization of some words.
 While Standard Finnish has been replacing /ð/ with /d/, it is retained in Kven.
 For instance, the word syöđä ('to eat') in Kven is syödä in Finnish.
 In addition, due to loanwords, the sound /ʃ/ is much more common in Kven than in Finnish: for example, Kven prošekti ('project'), compared to Finnish projekti.